 All classrooms are shelved with age-appropriate, developmentally appropriate activities.
 The teachers prepare a curriculum designed for each age.
 The most important goal of our early childhood curriculum is to help children become enthusiastic learners.
 Meaning, to encourage children to be active and creative explorers who are not afraid to try out their idea and to think their own thoughts.
 Our goal is to help children become independent, self-confident, inquisitive learners.
 We're teaching them how to learn, not just in preschool, but all through their lives.
 The activities we plan for children, the way we organize the environment, select toys and materials, plan the daily schedule, and talk with children, are all designed to accomplish the goals of our curriculum and give your child a successful start in school.

 Welcome to the nursery!
 We do not keep a strict routine in the nursery.
 However, we maintain a structured time for each child.
-Some activities we do with them daily are read stories, sing songs, tummy time, verbal communication, and physical development.
-Because the infants are always at different stages of development all activities are age appropriate.
-If you ever have any questions or concerns please feel free to call any time.
+Some activities we do with them daily are reading stories, singing songs, tummy time, verbal communication, and physical development.
+Because infants are always at different stages of development, all activities are age-appropriate.
+If you ever have any questions or concerns, please feel free to call any time.

 Adult/Baby communication has always been an issue.
-Upon researching, we have found Sign Language not only is known as a second language; it is beneficial to young children.
-We will be teaching your child the signs for milk, sleep, more, play and all gone.
+Upon researching, we have found that Sign Language is not only known as a second language; it is beneficial to young children.
+We will teach your child the signs for milk, sleep, more, play, and all is gone.
 Parent involvement is very important here at NBLC.
-If you would like to learn with your baby on sign language let us know and we will gladly assist in teaching you as well.
-You will receive a Developmental checklist every two months for your child.
+If you want to learn your baby sign language, let us know, and we will gladly assist in teaching you.
+You will receive a developmental checklist for your child every two months.
 We teach from the High Scope Curriculum.

-Our center is not currently on the Child and Adult Food Program, however, as a parent, you do not have to provide any food for your child.
-You will have to supply your child’s "already prepared" formula bottles, diapers, wipes, a change of clothing, and bottom cream if needed.
+Our center is not currently on the Child and Adult Food Program; however, as a parent, you do not have to provide food for your child.
+You must supply your child’s "already prepared" formula bottles, diapers, wipes, a change of clothing, and bottom cream if needed.
 Please label every item brought into the center!
 Please visit NameBubbles.com for appropriate labels that will not come off.

 This is a huge step for a one year old.
 In this class your child will move from a crib to a cot, “don’t worry mama’s we will place a mat under children to protect them from a fall”.
 We will assist in transitioning your child from a bottle to a Sippy cup (NO outside Sippy allowed) also we encourage using a utensil rather than hands and we say a prayer before every meal.
 Your child will sit at a table with the other children rather than a high chair.
 Your child will gain confidence and independence during his/her transition period.